If your business is still running on Windows 7, it’s time to get serious about how you’re going to handle the January 14, 2020 end of support.

 On January 25, 2020, Windows 7 won’t stop working.
 In fact, you’re unlikely to notice any changes.
 If you feel lucky, this is certainly an option.
 You might even consider the lack of monthly updates a welcome feature.

 SPOILER ALERT: This s a very bad idea, one that exposes you to all manner of possible bad outcomes.

 If you absolutely must keep one or more Windows 7 PCs in operation, perhaps because they’re running a critical app or controlling a piece of old but essential hardware, the best advice I can offer is to completely disconnect that machine from the network and lock it down so that it only runs that one irreplaceable app.

 Bott, Ed.
 “Windows 7: What is your company’s exit strategy?”
 ZDNet, The Bott Report January 30, 2019

-Please let us know if you are currently using Windows 7 and would like to know more about your options.
-We would be happy to answer any questions that you may have.
+Let us know if you are currently using Windows 7 and would like to know more about your options.
+We’ve developed a unique upgrade strategy for our clients and would be happy to share it with you.

 If you are interested in knowing more about it, give us a call!
 732.780.8615 or email us at firstname.lastname@example.org